 If you have trouble finding any of these ingredients in your local stores, try online sources.
 I’ll be happy to give you a few sites myself.

-So here’s the homemade hand sanitizer recipes with and without alcohol.
+So here are the homemade hand sanitizer recipes with and without alcohol.
 Mixing up a batch of hand sanitizer only takes a few minutes but there’s often a question of what you have available in the house.
 You’ll probably want to do the mixing in a glass bowl (plastic may take on the aroma of the essential oils and metal may react with the ingredients) but you can also just pour the ingredients directly into a bottle if you prefer.
 Either way, a funnel is going to be useful.
 Add the ingredients together in your mixing vessel, then shake or stir to combine.
 Fill the mixture into hand sanitizer and other small bottles you’ve washed out to keep those landfills empty.
 Some more liquid recipes may need to be shaken before use to distribute the oils.

-Alcohol Free Hand Sanitizer Gel
+Alcohol-Free Hand Sanitizer Gel

 - 1 cup pure aloe vera gel